gallenc/COM615_Network-Management_1/README.md

-# COM615_Network-Management_1
+![alt text](../main/docs/images/solentLogo.png "Figure solentLogo.png" )

+# Network Management (COM615) 2025

 Material for Level 6 Network Management Module

-![alt text](../main/docs/images/solentLogo.png "Figure solentLogo.png" )

-# Foundation Computing Course (COM403) 2025

 ## Introduction

-Welcome to the tutorial material for Solent University Foundation Computing module (COM403) 2025.
+Welcome to the tutorial material for Solent UNI Network Management (COM615) 2025

-This module will introduce you to some of the foundations of how computers work.
+This module will introduce you to the fascinating and complex world of Network and systems Management.
-It is intended to give you a good grounding in computer architecture to prepare for the commencement of a degree in Computing.

 The material on this site should be sufficient for you to study on your own and in class.
-Many of the exercises can be done on a PC but to complete all of the material, you will need access to a Raspberry PI (Pi3 or above with a wifi dongle or inbuilt wifi).
+Many of the exercises can be done on a PC with Docker Desktop installed and sufficient memory available.

-For Convenience, some of the exercises use a Raspberry Pi I/O adaptor called a [Gertboard](https://www.amazon.co.uk/Gertboard-Expansion-Board-Raspberry-Assembled/dp/B009SNL3I8).
-(If this is unavailable, you can still do the exercises with a bit of ingenuity using alternative I/O adaptors such as [GeeekPi terminal extension](https://www.amazon.co.uk/GeeekPi-Raspberry-Terminal-Breakout-Expansion/dp/B08GKQMC72/).

 You can see the contents menu for the module under [sessions](../main/sessions)

-## Getting Started
-Fundamentally, software development is a collaborative activity.
-Even when you are working on your own project, you will be drawing on examples or library code written by someone else.

-Three of the most important disciplines when working on software projects individually or in teams are
-* Documentation,
-* Project Management, and
-* Version Control.

-We want to introduce you to all these practices as part of the Foundation Computing module.

-Git is a version control system invented by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) to help track changes to code during the development of the Linux Kernel.

-Git is very powerful and now very widely adopted in the computer industry, supplanting tools which were previously widely used such as [Subversion](https://subversion.apache.org/) and [CVS](https://www.nongnu.org/cvs/).

-In this module you will learn some basic commands and practices to use Git effectively.

-[Github.com](https://github.com/) (now owned by Microsoft) provides a comprehensive set of free online tools for collaboratively managing software projects.
-GitHub hosts online version control, issue management and project management tools.

-You will use Github to document your work, project manage your tasks and store your code for this module.

-To use any of these tools, you will need to set up a personal Github account.
-Your Github account will be used by you for all the work you do during your university career.
-It will become like a living CV of the projects you have worked on.

-We will cover setting up Git in [Session 1](../main/sessions/session1).

 ## Using this Github material

-Having set up your own Github account, you will then `fork` this module repository which just means creating a clone (or copy) of this repository in your own Github account.

-Forking the upstream repository into your account will allow you to maintain your own record of work based upon the tutorial material.

----
-**NOTE**

-* Your personal work in your repository will be part of the assessment.

----
+With the wide adoption of Software Defined Networking and network configuration tools such as Ansible, learning to use version control systems such as GIT are an important skill for anyone involved in systems administration or network management.

-Forking the upstream repository will allow your tutor to continue to work on their `upstream` copy of the material while you can work separately on your own copy.
+This repository is set up to allow your tutor to continuously update material which you can use explore various exercises.

-If any changes are `committed` upstream by the tutor, you can `merge` those changes into your local repository and use them in your own work.
-You can also use this as a method for getting the example code onto your raspberry pi.

-We will cover the merging process in [Session 2](../main/sessions/session2).
+The intention is that you `fork` this repository into your own github account where you can copy and make changes to the examples as you progress.

+Details on using Git and merging upstream work are provided in [Setting Up and using Git](../main/usingGit).

 To make merging easier, this repository is organised in three separate sections.